RMSpratt/Chord-Identification-App/README.md

 **Note:** I tried to avoid tackling more subjective or less agreed upon rules for progressions such as which chord tones to double depending on chord quality, and the having too many leaps in inner voices or in consecutive chords.

+### Rendering Chord Progressions
-**Rendering Chord Progressions:** All of the chords entered by the user are displayed on a musical staff or on multiple staves rendered by the VexFlow library.
+All of the chords entered by the user are displayed on a musical staff or on multiple staves rendered by the VexFlow library.
 More information on VexFlow can be found here: https://www.vexflow.com.

 An example of a rendered chord progression is below:
 ![image](https://user-images.githubusercontent.com/10410051/116791560-47656180-aa89-11eb-94d4-dc9128e88b21.png)